pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

 It contains properties including, but not limited to, system properties, environment variables, and configuration properties (such as appsettings.json) in a Steeltoe application.

-The page includes the following features:
+The page includes the following capabilities for `viewing` configured environment properties:

-- The UI has a search feature that allows you to search for a property or values.
+- The UI has search feature that enables the user to search for a property or values.
-- Each property has a search icon at the right corner that helps you quickly see all occurrences of a specific property key without manually typing in the search field.
+- Each property has a search icon at the right corner which helps the user quickly see all the occurrences of a specific property key without manually typing in the search field.
 Clicking the search button trims down the page to that property name.
-- The **Refresh Scope** on the top-right corner of the page probes the application to refresh all the environment properties.
+- The **Refresh Scope** on the top right corner of the page probes the application to refresh all the environment properties.

-- You can edit an existing property by clicking **Override** in the row and editing the value.
+The page also includes the following capabilities for `editing` configured environment properties:

-After the value is saved, you can see the updated property in the Applied overrides section at the top of the page.
+- The UI allows the user to edit environment properties and see the live changes on the application.
+These edits are temporary and will go away if the underlying pod gets restarted.
-- **Reset** resets the environment property to the original state.
+- For each of the configured environment properties, the user can edit its value by clicking on **Override** button in the same row.
+After the value is saved, the user can view the message that the property has been overriden from the initial value.
+Also, the updated property is visible in the Applied Overrides section at the top of the page.
+The **Reset** button in the same row resets the environment property to the initial state.
-- You can edit or remove the overridden environment variables in the **Applied Overrides** section.
+- The user can also edit or remove the overridden environment variables in the **Applied Overrides** section.
-- The **Applied Overrides** section also allows you to add new environment properties to the application.
+- The **Applied Overrides** section also enables the user to add new environment properties to the application.

 > **Note:** The `management.endpoint.env.post.enabled=true` has to be set in the application config
 > properties of the application, and a corresponding editable Environment has to be present in the